PeterKwesiAnsah/phonebook/README.md

 ## Setting up the datebase URL

 Create a .env file and add your database URL as illustrated in .env.example located in the root directory.

-This will clone the branch, install the dependencies and start the development server.
-The app will be running at [http://localhost:3000](http://localhost:3000).

 ## Setting up the database layer using Prisma